VSJMilewski/NASprojectEvilHangman/README.md

 4. Load the folder 'EvilHangman with android studio
 5. Run the app

+##### Warning
+When the game type is evil, a powerset is created depending on the wordlength.
+If the wordlength is chosen to long it might look if the app is broken.
+Start with smaller lengths and build it up.

+If it takes to long and you don't want to wait, restart the app.
+If the length was largen then 14, it is reset after one game to a low value.

 ## App's Features
 Here is a list of features that are in this app:
 * The app uses a large wordlist to select words from.
 This makes it unlikely that you see the same word over and over again.